Ma'abarot, Israel: Collective character

 In 2017, in contrast to most other kibbutzim, which have embraced privatization and have done away with many of the communal aspects that historically characterized kibbutz life, Ma'barot remains heavily collectivized.
 There are no differential wages, with all members living off a budget that does not include any special compensation for work, the communal dining hall still operates, and over thirty committees regulate almost every aspect of life on the kibbutz.

 Economy

 Typical for a kibbutz, agriculture used to be the basis of Maabarot's economy, but its contribution to the total income has greatly fallen, reaching less than 10% by 2012, with industry becoming the main source of income.

 Agriculture

-Ma'barot farms approximately 3,000 dunams (3 km²) of land.
+Ma'barot farms approximately 3,000 dunams (3 km^{2}) of land.
 Cotton is the major cash crop, and other branches include subtropical orchards of avocado, lychee and dragon fruit trees, fish-breeding ponds for ornamental fishes and a dairy farm.
 The latter was held, as of 2017, together with Kibbutz Ha'ogen.